netxms/netxms-doc/admin/icmp-ping.rst

      - Description
    * - Icmp.Ping(*target*, *timeout*, *psize*, *dontfragmentflag*, *retrycount*)
      - ICMP ping response time from *target*.
-Agent will send echo request as soon as it receives request for parameter's value, and will return response time for that particular request.
+Agent will send echo request as soon as it receives request for metric's value, and will return response time for that particular request.

        Arguments: